-Conditional Use Permit Required
+Conditional Use Permit Required (CUP)

 Pursuant to Costa Mesa Municipal Code (CMMC) Sections 13-28(B) and 13-200.93(c)(1), subject to the approval of the Planning Commission, a CUP is required for the establishment of cannabis retail storefronts and non-storefronts (delivery) in a commercial zone.
-The subject site is located within a commercial zone (C2 - General Business District) where commercial development is specifically allowed to include retail storefronts.
-The property is located on one of the City's primary commercial corridors and generally surrounded by commercial uses.
+The subject site is located within a commercial zone (C1 - Local Business District) where commercial development is specifically allowed to include retail storefronts.
+The property is located on one of the City's primary commercial corridors (Harbor Blvd.) and is generally surrounded by commercial corridor uses.
 Pursuant to the CMMC, cannabis retail storefronts are conditionally permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
 These regulations are adopted to prevent land use inconsistencies with adjacent properties.
-In addition, staff has drafted numerous specific conditions of approval, included in the Resolution, to ensure site-specific land use compatibility.
-For example, a condition is included that requires a parking lot attendant to monitor the customer use of the lot and, specifically during morning and evening hours, ensure that customers are respecting the adjacent uses in regard to noise or other potential disturbances.
+Pursuant to the CMMC, the approval of a CUP requires that the Planning Commission make findings related to neighborhood compatibility, health and safety and land use consistency.
+The analysis regarding CUP findings is provided further below in this report.
+Lastly, staff has included numerous project specific conditions of approval to ensure site-specific land use compatibility.